nvalis/MappingYoutube/README.md

 The scraping is coordinated by a size limited, thread-safe python `set` as the queue to keep track of the channels to explore.
 It makes use of multithreading and a simple history to accelerate the exploration.

 ![Screenshot](/MappingYoutube.png "Screenshot")

+## Requirements

+For data streaming to Gephi you need the [`Graph Streaming`](https://marketplace.gephi.org/plugin/graph-streaming/) plugin available in Gephis plugin manager.
+When installed you will need to rightclick -> start the streaming master server.